ge11232002/CSC/ancora/README.md

 For each of these sources,
 we download flat files as detailed below.

+NOTE: Synteny blocks are not included currently.
+Not sure the settings of parameters.

 **Synteny blocks**

 Download the net files (For example, netDanRer7.sql and netDanRer7.txt.gz)